Generic E-Variables for Exact Sequential k-Sample Tests that allow for Optional Stopping: Introduction

 Our test works by first designing \E variables for a {\em single block\/} of data, and then later extending these to sequences of blocks $Y_{(1)}, Y_{(2)}, \ldots$ by multiplication.
 A block is a set of data consisting of $n_a$ outcomes in group $a$ and $n_b$ outcomes in group $b$, for some pre-specified $n_a$ and $n_b$.
 The $n_a$ and $n_b$ used for the $j$-th block $Y_{(j)}$ are allowed to depend on past data, but they must be fixed before the first observation in block $j$ occurs (this rule can be loosened to some extent, see Section~\ref{sec:simplesimple}).

 At each point in time, the running product of block \E variables observed so far is itself an \E variable, and the random process of the products is known as a {\em test martingale}.
 An \E variable-based test at level $\alpha$ is then a test with, in combination with any stopping rule $\tau$, reports `reject' if and only if the product of \E values corresponding to all blocks that were observed so far and have already been completed, is larger than $1/\alpha$.
-The definition of $\tau$ may, and often will, be unknown to the user --- the user only needs to get the signal to stop and can then report the product \E variable.
-We note though that if one stops `in the middle' of an as-yet incomplete block, the data of that last block cannot yet be taken into account.
+The full definition of $\tau$ may, and often will, be unknown to the user --- the user only needs to get the signal to stop and can then report the product \E variable.
 A classical paired one-sample test corresponds to the special case with $n_a = n_b = 1$ and data coming in in the order $a,b,a,b,\ldots$.

 We can combine \E variables from different trials that share a common null (but may be defined relative to a different alternative) by multiplication, and still retain type-I error control.
-If we used $p$-values rather than \E variables we would have to resort to e.g. Fisher's method for combining p-values, which, in contrast to multiplication of \( e \)-values, is invalid if there is a dependency between the (decision to perform) tests.
+If we used p-values rather than \E variables we would have to resort to e.g. Fisher's method for combining p-values, which, in contrast to multiplication of \( e \)-values, is invalid if there is a dependency between the (decision to perform) tests.
 With \E variables, such dependencies pose no problems for error control.
-Thus, in our setting, even if the design (i.e. $n_a$ and $n_b$) is fixed in advance and optional stopping plays no role, we might still want to use the \E variable based tests described in this paper rather than a classic $p$-value based approach, since it allows us to do optional continuation over many experiments/studies (essentially, doing a meta-analysis \citep{grunwald2020safe}) while keeping type-I error control.
+Thus, in our setting, even if the design (i.e. $n_a$ and $n_b$) is fixed in advance and optional stopping plays no role, we might still want to use the \E variable based tests described in this paper rather than a classic p-value based approach, since it allows us to do optional continuation over many experiments/studies (essentially, doing a meta-analysis \citep{grunwald2020safe}) while keeping type-I error control.